C4fesit0/C4fesit0/README.md

 ### My name is Alan
 I am Systems Engineer student at UTN.
 I am also a Computer Technician.
 And i am currently learning new technologies.
 Some of them are
- - Spring Boot

  - NodeJs
- - Angular
+ - React
  - Laravel

 I have some projects using:
-- Java
+- Java / SpringBoot
 - C#/.Net
 - MySQL
 - C++
 - HTML / CSS / JavaScript
+- Angular

 <!---